Spanish Road Trip

 - The Spanish love to celebrate – if you’re lucky, there will be a festival event, or party while you’re there!

 Wine.
 Tapas.
 Jamón.
 Ever heard of ‘em?
-Well, if you haven’t, you’ll be an expert on these delicacies by the end of your 10 days in Spain.
-Read on for tips, tricks, and delicacies you must try whle in Barcelona, Ibiza, and Valencia.
+Well, if you haven’t, you’ll be an expert on these delicacies by the end of your tour.
+Read on for tips, tricks, and delicacies you must try while in Spain.